fredfabillo18/vapor-compression-cycle/README.md

 # vapor-compression-cycle
-This is a compilation of MATLAB simulations of vapor compression cycles
+This is a compilation of MATLAB simulation programs of vapor compression cycles